-The Alzheimer Society of Canada, in partnership with the Canadian Consortium on Neurodegeneration in Aging and brainXchange, delivers a series of webinars in both English and French to help health care providers learn about the latest dementia research, resources to support their practice and experiences of people who are living with dementia.
+The Alzheimer Society of Canada, in partnership with the Canadian Consortium on Neurodegeneration in Aging (CCNA) and brainXchange, delivers a series of webinars in both English and French to help health care providers learn about the latest dementia research, resources to support their practice and experiences of people who are living with dementia.
 Listen to archived webinars at brainXchange.

 National Initiative for the Care of the Elderly, NICE offers a wide selection of digital and pocket tools on caregiving, dementia care, elder abuse, end-of-life care, financial literacy and mental health.